 Tenant retention and leasing vacant suites are critical to maintaining occupancy levels.
-The ongoing COVID-19 pandemic and changing economic and demographic conditions may adversely impact tenant retention in certain locations.
 Through well-located and professionally managed properties, management seeks to increase tenant loyalty and become the landlord of choice.
 The Company reduces operating risk through diversification of its portfolio by tenants, lease maturities, product and location.